Best Affordable Places to Live in Arkansas in 2025

 Cost of Living: 87% of U.S. average

-Housing Affordability: Home values are starting to stabilize in Bentonville, but the current price-to-income ratio is a bit outside the healthy range.
+Housing Affordability: Home values are up in Bentonville, and the current price-to-income ratio is creeping up.
+While rents are up year over year, the market is currently cooling.

 Best Places to Live in Arkansas for Young Adults